lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 How to launch
 -------------
 lxqt-panel should auto launch by default.
-If you need to manually start it for some reason run lxqt-panel from the command line
+If you need to manually start it for some reason run lxqt-panel from the command line.